bitplane/bitplane.net/~/doc/thoughts/lens/obj/index.md

 a tiny bit of solids, which hardly deserve a mention.

 From our crust-centric stance, everything is an object.
-We are objects that eat food objects, seek objects give us shelter and - at risk of objectifying - sex.
+We are objects that eat food objects, seek objects that give us shelter and - at risk of objectifying
+- sex.
 We raise smaller objects, and our 2.5 dimensional territory is split into place objects.
 We build tool objects from smaller objects, which we use to transform one type of object into another.
 Everything is an object.

 The sun is an object, a cloud is an object.
 The fire that warms us is *a* fire (not some fire), and the stream we can't step into twice is *a clue-shaped